DeepSmeag/go-rss-aggregator/README.md

 ## What I've learned

-- lowercase/uppercase naming conventions for exporting functions to other packages applies to struct fields as well; the json.Marshal function could only serialize the fields if they were uppercase; similarly, if I'm trying to use/initialize a struct in another package, I only get the uppercase fields; this one's unintuitive
+- lowercase/uppercase naming conventions for exporting functions to other packages applies to struct fields as well; the json.Marshal function could only serialize the fields if they were uppercase; similarly, if I'm trying to use/initialize a struct in another package, I only get the uppercase fields; this one's unintuitive, I assumed it was only functions and variable/type names, not struct fields as well
 - and also learned that some people are in favor of commiting the vendor folder, since it's not that big; I don't understand the underlying reason enough to have an opinion on this yet

   - it has to do with ensuring the entire dev team works with the same dependencies, but I thought go.sum and go.mod files were enough for that